What dosage of Wegovy should I take?

 Finding the Right Strength of Semaglutide

-So, you’re thinking of taking Wegovy (semaglutide) to help you meet your weight loss goals, but how are you meant to know how much to take?
+So, you’re thinking of taking Wegovy (semaglutide) to help you meet your weight loss goals.
+But what dosage are you supposed to take?

 What is titration?

-This gives you and your healthcare team the time to assess how the medication affects you and increase it as needed to give you an effective treatment without causing unwanted symptoms.
+This gives you and your healthcare team time to assess how the medication affects you.
+They'll increase it as needed to give you effective treatment without causing unwanted symptoms.

-When you start taking Wegovy, you’ll be given the lowest possible dose of semaglutide (the active ingredient in this medication) and will usually titrate your dose up every month as your body gets used to the treatment.
+When you start taking Wegovy, you’ll be given the lowest possible dose.
+Your prescriber will usually titrate your dose upwards every four weeks as your body gets used to the treatment.

 What are the doses of semaglutide for weight loss?

-Wegovy pens are available in a few different strengths of semaglutide, making it easier for you to titrate up from the smallest dose until you find one that works for you.
+Wegovy pens are available in a few different strengths.
+This makes it easier for you to titrate up from the smallest dose until you find one that works for you.

-You’ll use each pen only once before disposing of it safely, it will inject the dose you need without you having to measure it out for yourself.
+You’ll use 1 pen each month (4 doses, injected once, weekly) then dispose of it safely.
+It will inject the dose you need without you having to measure it out for yourself.